ScPo-CompEcon/Syllabus/README.md

 My weapon of choice for this course is the [Julia Computing Language](http://julialang.org).
 I see this as an occasion to persuade you to overcome any switching costs that may have put you off from learning Julia up until now and to give it a try.
 That said, for most programmers (of Python, Matlab or R) these switching costs are small.
 [If you are a Fortran/C++ programmer, the switching costs are negative, i.e. you will enjoy the switch.]

 I appreciate that people have strong opinions on which software is **best**.
 We will briefly touch upon that question in the first session and think about the pros and cons of different languages.

+I said there are no prerequisites; That does not mean you should not get a head start, if you so desired.
+An excellent tutorial for Julia is available at the [quant-econ.net website](http://quant-econ.net/jl/learning_julia.html), and I highly recommend you go and have some fun with it.

 ## Textbooks